 Of course, only using 3 or 4 jalapeños per jar wasn't going to use up the massive pile of jalapenos I had on my hands, but it was a start.

 Quick pickled vegetables will keep in the fridge for several weeks, so I plan to make a jar or two each week until our jalapenos are gone (and share some jars, too).
 Roasting the jalapenos has been another delicious way to them.
-They can also be frozen.
+You can also freeze jalapenos.

 What You'll Need